SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 0.66.0

+* NEW `dataService.imageBuilders` to configure session image builds using Shipwright.
+  This feature is experimental - enable at your own risk!
+It depends on Shipwright (version >= 0.15.x) which must be installed independently from the Renku Helm chart.

 ## Upgrading to Renku 0.65.1

 * Many default requests and limits have been defined in the values file.
 We recommend all administrators to set requests and limits in their values file